Skip to content

 After the original dome fell, the new one rose even stronger.
 Did you know that Hagia Sophia has the world’s second-largest pendentive dome, right after St. Peter’s Basilica in Rome?
 It also has a much lower weight than any other dome of such a large diameter.

 Now, let’s talk size.
-This bad boy spans a diameter of 31.24 meters (102.5 ft) and has an impressive height of 55.6 metres (182 ft).
+It spans a diameter of 31.24 m (102.5 ft) and has an impressive height of 55.6 m (182 ft).
 That’s just 80 cm (31 inches) shorter than the Leaning Tower of Pisa!
 Despite its massive size, the dome appears weightless, almost as if it’s floating on air.
 Here is a kicker: the central dome isn’t completely round.
 It rests on an arcade of 40 arched windows and has a slightly oval shape.

-In the Hagia Sophia’s sought gallery, there is a little gem – the 9th-century Viking inscription.
+In the sought gallery, there is a little gem – the 9th-century Viking inscription.
 A Viking named Halvdan left his mark with the simple words, “Halvdan was here.”
 Now, you might be scratching your head and wondering, “Who’s Halvdan?”
 Legend has it that he was a Viking warrior serving the Eastern Roman Empire.
-Next time you stroll through Hagia Sophia, keep an eye out for Halvdan’s graffiti, hiding in plain sight.
+Next time you stroll through this mosque, keep an eye out for Halvdan’s graffiti, which is hiding in plain sight.

 Now you know 16 surprising facts about Hagia Sophia!

-Have you ever visited Hagia Sophia in Istanbul?
-Which fun fact about Hagia Sophia surprised you the most?
+Have you ever visited this famous landmark in Istanbul?
+Which fun fact surprised you the most?
 Let us know in the comments below!

 Pin 16 fascinating facts about Hagia Sophia for later!